loginom/loginom-help-en-omegat/data/processors/transformation/rollup-columns.md

 ## Wizard

-The wizard window is divided into two areas: available fields (leftward) and selected fields (rightward).
+The wizard window is divided into two areas: available fields (to the left) and selected fields (to the right).

 * **Available fields** contains a list of fields of the input data set.
 * **Selected fields** are divided into lists.